denisamihut/MovieTime/README.md

 # Current Tasks
 - change all colors in the app
--
-TO-DO
-- add search bar to actors 50%
+- add search view to actors 50%
-- add more fields to movies, actors and genres
+- add more fields to movies, actors and genres 20%

 # Future Tasks
 - functionality tab that can reselect the preferences
 - add actor details
 - get movies with certain actors and vice-versa
 - create functionality for skip button